itcthienkhiem/dify/sdks/php-client/README.md

-# Dify PHP SDK
+# Chatspace PHP SDK

-This is the PHP SDK for the Dify API, which allows you to easily integrate Dify into your PHP applications.
+This is the PHP SDK for the Chatspace API, which allows you to easily integrate Chatspace into your PHP applications.

 ## Requirements